willstMSFT/microsoft-365-docs/microsoft-365/commerce/licenses/downloads-faq1.md

 ### Save ISO image files to a disk

-If you're using a PC with the Windows operating system, you don't need additional software to burn a CD-R or DVD-R disk.
+If you're using a PC with the Windows operating system, you don't need extra software to burn a CD-R or DVD-R disk.
 Double-click the ISO file that you downloaded, then follow the steps in the Image Burner Wizard.

-If you're using an operating system other than Windows, you might need additional software.
+If you're using an operating system other than Windows, you might need extra software.
 If your computer is equipped with a CD/DVD burner, the software is probably loaded on your PC.
 Most CD-R/DVD-R writing software lets you create a disk from an image file.
 To access this feature, select a menu item such as **Copy Image to CD** or **Burn Image to access**.

 ### Mount and access ISO files as a virtual drive